auratmos/keys/README.md

 # Windows 10
 Windows 10 keys will not be added until Extended Security Updates (ESU) support ends on October 18, 2028.
+However, you may be able to activate Windows with older product keys.
+See below.

 <br>